 To stop the local server on your computer simply go to your XAMPP control panel and click n the first two stop button.

 Running a PHP File Through XAMPP

-After successfully installed XAMPP on your computer now we will run a PHP file through the Apache server for demonstration purpose.
+After successfully installed XAMPP on your computer now we will run a PHP file through the Apache server for demonstration purposes.
 Now create a PHP file by any of your text editors (e:g: Notepad++).
-If you don’t know about PHP file.
+If you don’t know about the PHP file.
 Then copy and paste the below code in your text editor then save it as

 test.php.
 Make sure the file name extension is .php.

 <?php #It will exexute and send back to browser as "Hello, world1" echo "Hello, world!"; ?>

 Now move this file to